thesullivantage/rg_quantum_githubCom/README.md

-# Quantum Subteam - Fall 2020
+# Quantum Subteam - Spring 2021
-A project to optimize quantum circuits on arbitrary architectures
+A project to optimize quantum circuits on arbitrary architectures using game AI.